Cultural Amnesia

+Reformation and second phase, 1998-present

 After fifteen years of silence the band produced three new tracks in 1998, and in 2003 launched a website.
-Their resumption of activity coincided with renewed interest in what has become known as 'cassette culture' and the emergence of specialist labels, of which Vinyl On Demand is the best known, dedicated to reissuing on LP and CD material originally released on cassette in the late 1970s and early '80s.
+Their reformation coincided with renewed interest in what has become known as "cassette culture" and the emergence of specialist labels, of which Vinyl On Demand is the best known, dedicated to reissuing on LP and CD material originally released on cassette in the late 1970s and early '80s.
 Having established the website, the band began to receive inquiries from labels.
 Enormous Savages, a compilation of material from 1981-1983, was released on LP in the summer of 2007, early sales accompanied by a four-track mini-CD of material recorded 1998-2006.
 Press My Hungry Button, a 30-track double-LP compilation of 1980-1983 material, was released November 2007, early sales accompanied by a four-track EP of further 1980s material.
-The CD Enormous Savages Enlarged, from April 2009, includes five tracks recorded 2004-09 and a further '80s track in addition to the material that appeared on the LP.
+The CD Enormous Savages Enlarged, from April 2009, includes five tracks recorded 2004-07 (these tracks have also been released as the EP Extra Savage) and a further '80s track in addition to the material that appeared on the LP.
 These compilations of 1980s material were well received in print and online, with Enormous Savages described in The Sound Projector as "a remarkable piece of musical archaeology and certainly one of the reissues of the year".
 In November 2011 the band released This Is Not Your Shape, their first full album of new material since the early 1980s.
 The album was accompanied by a highly designed A4 lyrics booklet, Verbose Logging, including the songs on the album and others recorded during their second period.
 A special-edition CD of the album was released September 2012, with an additional track, booklet, postcards and a lapel badge.
-Three further albums and two EPs of new material have been released since then.
+Three further albums and two EPs of new material were released subsequently.
 Silent since 2017, after eight years the band announced in August 2025 the release of a new album, Did You Hear The Music, on the small Ice Cream For Crow Records.
 The album is available as a cassette (as 44 years on from their first album, CA return to their original format), as well as digitally.
+Reviewed in Electronic Sound magazine in November of 2025, Bob Fischer commented, with particular reference to the album's title track, "Did You Hear The Music": “a gorgeous slice of minimalist synthpop and the perfect encapsulation of the group’s unerring balancing act between sardonic pastiche and genuine pop perfection," and in a later feature for the same magazine, the same writer described the album as finding “the trio at a new peak, effortlessly combining pristine synthpop with experimental mischief."
+The band’s post-1998 material does not reproduce their 1980s sound (although it occasionally samples parts of '80s recordings), however it remains consistent and characteristic: song-based electronica with guitar, lyrics that seek the listener’s attention, and occasional instrumentals (though their 2017 album Super Whippy is entirely instrumental).